 "Can you think of any other trips you or the other members of your household made yesterday either during the day or in the evening that we may have missed?"

-(No) --> go to 6
+(No) \rightarrow go to 21 (Yes) \rightarrow go back and add trips.

-(Yes)--> go back to 5.

-b) If last trip ≠ 'Home' --> 5b.
+20b.
+If last trip ≠ 'Home'

 "Did you (he/she) not return home?"